vippsas/vipps-recurring-api/vipps-recurring-api.md

 **Please note:** Use
 [Campaigns](#campaigns)
-if the subscription is cheaper in the beginning.
+if the subscription is cheaper in the beginning than the normal price later.
-If you use `initialcharge`, users will be confused by how it appears in Vipps, as it looks like the full price period starts immediately.
+If you use `initialcharge` for campaigns, users will be confused by how it appears in Vipps, as it looks like the full price period starts immediately.

 Initial charge will be performed if the `initialcharge` is provided when creating an agreement.
+If there is no initial charge: Don't sent `initialcharge` when creating the new agreement.

-Unlike regular (or `RECURRING`) charges, there is no price limit on an `initialCharge` - it may be `0`.
+Unlike regular (or `RECURRING`) charges, there is no price limit on an `initialCharge`.
 This allows for products to be bundled with agreements as one transaction (for example a phone).
 The user will be clearly informed when an `initialCharge` is included in the agreement they are accepting.